-The Islands Trust Area is situated within the territories of the Coast Salish Peoples and sits at the centre of the many gathering places and villages of these strong and vibrant First Nations.
+The Islands Trust Area is situated within Coast Salish Territory and sits at the centre of the many gathering places and villages of these strong and vibrant First Nations.

 Since 2015, Islands Trust Council has committed to the principles of reconciliation.

-Islands Trust Council recognizes that reconciliation is fundamental to building meaningful relationships now and into the future, and the work of reconciliation is key to understanding our shared history and preserving and protecting the trust area for generations to come.
+Islands Trust Council recognizes that reconciliation is fundamental to building meaningful relationships now and into the future, and the work of reconciliation is key to understanding our shared history and preserving and protecting the Islands Trust Area for generations to come.

 Islands Trust Reconciliation Declaration